SSWConsulting/SSW.Rules.Content/rules/different-types-of-testing/rule.md

 ## Goals of Testing
 The testing pyramid shows the *types* of tests you will typically use in the Software Development Lifecycle, but it's important to understand how **testing types** differ from **testing goals**.

-The goal of a test is to identify and mitigate risk.
+The goal of any test is to identify and mitigate risk.

 Different testing types are better suited to different testing goals.
-For instance, if your goal is to test whether a method you wrote achieves what you intended it to do, the best type of test may be a unit test.
+For instance, if your goal is to test whether a method you wrote achieves what you intended, the best type of test will probably be a unit test.
 Alternatively, if your goal is to test that 2 or more applications or services play well with one another, then an integration test would be more appropriate.

+What if the goal is to test an entire user journey, to ensure a user can add an item to their shopping cart and complete the checkout process to make a purchase?
+End-to-end tests!

+Note: none of these test types, or test goals, have been described as manual or automated.
+This distinction describes the "how" of the test. *How* should you perform an end-to-end test of your purchasing journey?
+That's a business decision, and you should check out our rule on [deciding whether a test is a good candidate for automation.](https://ssw.com.au/rules/good-candidate-for-automation/)

 The following list of testing types and their goals is not exhaustive, but covers the more common scenarios you should consider when building a comprehensive test strategy: